Record Books

 5. Use a font or handwriting large enough that an audience can read it from a distance when displayed.

 7. Exhibits showing safety violations will result in a lower placing ribbon level.
 Do not use the word weapon when creating your display.
 Make sure that there are no safety violations in your display.
-(Example: no earplugs visible, member not wearing safety glasses on a photo of a youth firing his/her gun.)
+(Example: no earplugs visible, member not wearing safety glasses on a photo of a youth firing his/her firearm.)
 Do not use pictures of firearms that are primarily tactical in design in your display, (example: AR platform or military-type firearms.)

 8. In order to represent Larimer County on a Shooting Sports Team at State Fair, the 4-H member MUST exhibit a display board or stand-alone item and e-Record book at the Larimer County Fair and earn at least a red ribbon placing.